 Find more information about MNT, including Medicare considerations, by visiting the CDC DSMES Toolkit website.
-Patient-facing nutrition resources can be located on the ADA website.
+Patient-facing nutrition resources

 The following DSMES referral guidance is based on recommendations from the ADCES.

 Locate a DSMES Program

 Certified DSMES programs are those that have American Diabetes Association recognition or ADCES accreditation, which ensures the program meets the evidence-based National Standards for DSMES.